7 Tips to Lower Your Student Loan Payments

 Can you negotiate student loans down?

-You generally can’t negotiate student loans unless you’ve stopped making payments and your loans are delinquent or in default, a situation which has serious financial consequences, such as impacting your credit score or having your wages garnished.
+You generally can’t negotiate student loans unless you’ve stopped making payments and your loans are delinquent or in default, a situation which has serious financial consequences, such as potentially damaging your credit score or having your wages garnished.
 There are other options to lower student loan payments, however.
 If you only need temporary relief, you can contact your loan servicer to see if you’re eligible for deferment or forbearance.
 If you have federal loans, you may be able to change your loan term or enroll in an income-driven repayment plan.
-Borrowers with private loans can see if they qualify for a Loan Repayment Assistance Program or explore refinancing student loans with a private lender.
+Borrowers with private loans can explore refinancing student loans with a private lender.

 How do I negotiate student loan payoff?